The medical company Ethicon, Inc., a subsidiary of Johnson & Johnson, manufactures Proceed Hernia Meshes and Physiomesh Composite Meshes.

 The Proceed Ventral patch features a multi-layer construction.
-The base or structural layer is made of a light polypropylene material.
-Throughout this site you will notice polypropylene is mentioned multiple times.
-Most if not all hernia patches feature this material which is notorious for causing problems.
+The base or structural layer is made of light polypropylene material.
+Throughout this site, you will notice polypropylene and issues from its use inside the human body are discussed multiple times.
+Most if not all hernia patches feature this plastic material which is notorious for causing problems.

-Tree trunks gain their strength and stability from the million of cells that are composed of this material.
-As such, it make sense to use this material as a means of providing support to openings in the abdominal wall.
+Tree trunks gain their strength and stability from the millions of cells that are composed of this material.
+As such, it makes sense to use this material as a means of providing support to openings in the abdominal wall.

 Oxidation of the patch allows the cellulose to become absorbable in the human body but weakens the polypropylene.
 Exposure to radiation causes the polypropylene fibers to break down over time.

-Proceed Mesh Recall
+Proceed Surgical Mesh Recall

 - Adverse Event – Material Separation